Table of contents:

 Duration: half a day

-Tip: Don’t drink any coffee in the morning before the tour starts!
+Don't drink coffee in the morning for breakfast!

 Spanish learners: Watch out!